Ocean Shell– Beginner, 4 Available

 Hudson: Hudson racing shell, recommended for experienced rowers between 125 and 200 lbs.
 This boat’s name is actually “Non Sequitur”, but everyone just calls it Hudson.

-For those interested in rowing with others, we have 3 doubles, two quads and one four available.
+For those interested in rowing with others, we currently have 2 doubles and 3 quads available.
 So, grab a friend!